KMarsh-code/Car-Price-Analysis-Project/README.md

 This repository contains all of the files and documentation for the Car Price Analysis and Dashboard Hackathon project.
 The aims are to provide analyses and visualisations in the form of a data dashboard to be used as a tool in providing stakeholders with key insights linked to their business requirements, as detailed below.

 ## Dataset Content
 This Car Price dataset contains information on the price of 205 cars, along with 24 features such as make/model, fuel type and engine size.
-Each row contains data on an individual car, and a detailed description of each feature in the dataset can be found in the Data directory [Data Dictionary](https://github.com/KMarsh-code/Car-Price-Analysis-Project/blob/3e97e0f315abb778f55a6fbf0548dea0c8fecbe5/Data/car_price_cleaned_data.csv).
+Each row contains data on an individual car, and a detailed description of each feature in the dataset can be found in the [Data Dictionary](https://github.com/KMarsh-code/Car-Price-Analysis-Project/blob/3e97e0f315abb778f55a6fbf0548dea0c8fecbe5/Data/car_price_cleaned_data.csv).
 The dataset is freely available on [Kaggle](https://www.kaggle.com/datasets/imgowthamg/car-price) (date accessed: 06/10/2025).

 ## Business Requirements
 The stakeholders (car company) are interested in understanding what the main factors are that influence the price of a car, to help them adjust their business strategy and maximise sales.

-## Hypothesis and Approaches
+## Hypotheses and Approaches

-**to be added**
+**H1: Price segmentation through performance indicators**

+Car prices follow a structured segmentation driven by engine capacity and performance metrics.
+Vehicles with larger engines and higher horsepower tend to belong to higher value segments, while smaller engine vehicles form the economy class.

+**Visualisations:**

+Correlation Heatmap (EDA): numeric variable relationships.

+Scatterplot (Tableau Dashboard): Engine Size vs Price

+**H2: Performance, efficiency and value perception**

+Higher horsepower leads to higher vehicle prices but lower fuel efficiency.
+Diesel vehicles maintain better mileage and higher price points compared to gas vehicles at similar performance levels.

+**Visualisations:**

+Scatterplot (EDA): horsepower vs MPG and horsepower vs. price.

+Scatterplot (Tableau Dashboard): Horsepower vs City MPG; Horsepower vs Price; Highway MPG vs Price (additional advanced visuals).

+**H3: Brand-level pricing and market positioning**

+Car brands position themselves across the market spectrum according to perceived quality, design, and prestige.
+Luxury brands (Jaguar, Porsche, BMW) command higher median prices, while economy brands (Toyota, Nissan, Honda) maintain affordability through price consistency.

+**Visualisations:**

+Histogram (EDA): Distribution of car prices

+Barplot (Tableau Dashboard): Average car price per brand, including additional advanced visuals.

+**H4: Regional distribution and market segmentation** The global car market exhibits clear regional segmentation.
+European brands dominate the mid class and luxury tiers, while Asian manufacturers lead in the economy segment.

+**Visualisations:**

+Global map (Tableau Dashboard): regional distribution of price segments

 ## Project Plan